 Teen Animal Care Volunteer Program

-These 12-week sessions allow teens to work alongside our animal care staff to earn service hours.
+These 12-week sessions give teens the opportunity to work alongside our animal care staff while earning community service hours.

-PLEASE NOTE: Age requirements have changed.
-Teens must be 16-18 years old and still in high school.
+Please note: Age requirements have changed — teens must be 16–18 years old and currently enrolled in high school.

-The fee is NON-REFUNDABLE.
-Please make sure you can attend the mandatory orientation and training dates prior to registering.
+The fee is non-refundable.
+Please ensure you are available for the mandatory orientation and training dates and once a week during the session before registering.

-Registration for 2025 sessions opens in November on a first-come, first-serve basis.
-We welcome teens 16-18 to apply if they are enthusiastic about being a part of the program, and they are willing to come in for their scheduled shifts and work in their assigned positions.
+Registration for the 2026 sessions opens in November on a first-come, first-served basis.
+We welcome teens ages 16–18 to apply if they are enthusiastic about participating in the program and committed to attending their scheduled shifts and fulfilling their assigned roles.

 Who